werner-scholtz/kalender/README.md

 ## Note
 - Consider v0.5.0 a new package as it has undergone major changes.
-- This is a WIP package so there will be some breaking changes until version 1.0.0.
+- This is a WIP package so there will be breaking changes until version 1.0.0.

 ## Web Example